tibue99/ezcord/docs/examples/languages.rst

    For example, if you want to create a French language file, the file name could be ``ez_fr.json``.

-2. Copy the contents of a :ref:`language file <language>` into your new file and modify it.
+2. Search the :ref:`language files <language>` and find keys you want to override.

+   - Include any keys that you want to override in your JSON file.

 3. Pass the language string into :meth:`~ezcord.bot.Bot` to set your language.

 .. code-block:: python